sailfishos-chum/Fotokopierer/README.md

 In all cases you need [CMake][cmake] to build Fotokopierer.

-### Build with shared libraries on a desktop

-	cd path/to/fotokopierer
-	mkdir build
-	cd build
-	cmake ..
-	make

 ### Build with shared libraries in the Sailfish OS build engine

 	cd path/to/fotokopierer